telerik/blazor-docs/components/scheduler/events.md

 ## DateChanged

 The `DateChanged` event fires when the user [navigates]({%slug scheduler-navigation%}) to another date in the scheduler.
 For a view whose start is determined by outside factors and not only by the `Date` parameter (the week view), the event argument may not always be the start time of the range, but a date contained within the range.
+You could also use this event to load only appointments from the view's range which can be a performance optimization technique if you have a very large number of appointments.

 >caption Handle the `DateChanged` event